sector-f/admiral/README.md

 After that, items are defined.
 This requires a `path` and may have a `reload` value.
 If a `path` is relative, it is relative to `admiral.d` (or the directory containing the configuration file, if `-c` was used).
 If a path is absolute...well, it's absolute.
-The `reload` value is the duration between each execution of the command.
+The `reload` value is the duration in milliseconds between each execution of the command.
 If no `reload` value is specified, the command is only run once.
 This is for commands that never actually exit, such as `xtitle -s`, which `title.sh` is a wrapper for.